-1. Soft plastics have proven more effective than traditional baits in some scenarios
+1. Soft plastics can be more effective than traditional baits

-Dead baits will work pretty much anywhere, but they won’t necessarily be the most effective, or efficient method of catching fish.
-Soft plastics are versatile in that there are some situations where a metal lure will eventually work, but a little extra motion and bait scent could help it perform better.
+Dead baits will work pretty much anywhere, but they won’t necessarily be the most effective, or efficient, method of catching fish.
+Lures, on the other hand, will work for many species of fish but often a little extra motion and bait scent can help them perform even better.

-Soft plastics kind of act like both dead baits and lures at the same time, making them a favourite among anglers fishing close to offshore structures.
+Because they are ‘scented’, soft plastics act like both dead baits and lures at the same time, making them a favourite among anglers fishing close to offshore structures, such as kayak fishers.

-Kayak fishing is a great example.
-Casting from a kayak positioned close to a reef or man-made structure with plenty of wash yields great results with soft baits.
+Casting from a kayak positioned close to a reef, or a man-made structure with plenty of wash, yields great results with soft plastics.
 The artificial bait scent, and the rapid motion of the plastic in the wash is a winner.
-Soft baits deserve to be treated as a supplement to your already well organised tackle box, and you'll soon be finding more and more applications on your adventures.

 If you are new to fishing and need a bit of help getting set up, our guide to fishing gear for beginners is the place to start.